Request Information

 • leadership, community engagement, and team-building skills.

-Courses are completed entirely online, in asynchronous format, with zero on-campus, virtual, or in-person meeting requirements, an ideal format for busy professionals.
-Watch lectures, participate in online forums with your classmates, and although assignments have deadlines, do homework whenever it’s convenient for you.
-Learn more about online learning with UW Extended Campus.
+Courses are entirely online—asynchronous, with zero on-campus, virtual, or in-person meeting requirements—an ideal format for busy professionals.
+Watch lectures, participate in online forums with your classmates, and—although assignments have deadlines—do homework whenever it’s convenient for you.
+Learn more about online learning with UW.

 What is a stackable certificate?

-Stackable credentials allow you to build your skills and your career on your own schedule, over time, whether you choose to earn the master’s degree or focus on developing skills in a specific area of concentration: biodiversity science, data management, or conservation leadership.
+Stackable credentials allow you to build your skills and career on your own schedule, over time.
+You can choose to earn the master’s degree or develop skills in a specific area of concentration—biodiversity science, data management, or conservation leadership—by earning a certificate.

 You may choose to:

-• earn a certificate that develops a specific set of skills and knowledge in less time than the master’s degree,
+• earn a certificate that develops a specific set of skills and knowledge,

-• start by earning one certificate and progress through the master’s degree program at your own pace by adding the other two certificates plus the capstone later, or
+• start by earning one certificate and complete the other two certificates plus the capstone later, or

 • earn the master’s degree by completing the entire curriculum including the capstone.

-You can start any semester, fall, spring, or summer, and take courses and certificates in any sequence.
-Complete all three stackable certificates plus the capstone project to earn the master’s degree.
+You can start any semester and take courses and certificates in any sequence.

 New to biodiversity and conservation management?
 Start with a foundational certificate.

-If you are new to biodiversity and conservation management, this foundational certificate provides an introduction to the field by covering topics in biodiversity science, data management, and conservation leadership.
+If you are new to biodiversity and conservation management, the Graduate Certificate in Foundations of Biodiversity Conservation and Management (foundational certificate) provides an introduction to the field by covering topics in biodiversity science, data management, and conservation leadership.
 It is possible to complete the certificate in one year, making it an easy, accessible, and affordable option for students who would like to determine their level of interest in biodiversity and conservation management before investing significant time and money in a master’s degree program.
 Courses and credits earned in the foundational certificate apply to the stackable certificates and master’s degree, should you choose to continue in any of the programs.

 Who Should Apply?